Nas: People, the Arabic word

 وَلَا تَقۡرَبُواْ مَالَ ٱلۡيَتِيمِ إِلَّا بِٱلَّتِى هِىَ أَحۡسَنُ حَتَّىٰ يَبۡلُغَ أَشُدَّهُ ۥۖ وَأَوۡفُواْ ٱلۡڪَيۡلَ وَٱلۡمِيزَانَ بِٱلۡقِسۡطِۖ لَا نُكَلِّفُ نَفۡسًا إِلَّا وُسۡعَهَاۖ وَإِذَا قُلۡتُمۡ فَٱعۡدِلُواْ وَلَوۡ ڪَانَ ذَا قُرۡبَىٰۖ وَبِعَهۡدِ ٱللَّهِ أَوۡفُواْۚ ذَٲلِڪُمۡ وَصَّٮٰكُم بِهِۦ لَعَلَّكُمۡ تَذَكَّرُونَ (١٥٢)

 152. And do not come near the property of the orphan, except with the best intentions, until he reaches maturity.
 And give full weight and full measure, equitably.
 We do not burden any soul beyond its capacity.
 And when you speak, be fair, even if it concerns a close relative.
-And fulfill your covenant with God.
-All this He has enjoined upon you, so that you may take heed.
+And fulfill your covenant with Allah.
+All this It has enjoined upon you, so that you may take heed.

 While this verse does not mention marriage explicitly, it is a reminder that a child should not be allowed to manage his or her own money until he reaches maturity in his life.
 If the child is not allowed to manage his or her own money yet, then considering verse 4:6 as described above, he cannot yet be ready for marriage.
 These two verses connect the readiness to accept the responsibility for managing wealth, income, and a household with the age of marriage, linking one with the other.
 So, if a child is not allowed to manage his or her own financial matters until he or she reaches a later stage of personal maturity, how could a young girl, barely pubescent, be entrusted with the responsibility of raising children and running her own household?
 So, there is no way that Muhammad would marry a girl who was unable to manage her wealth due to her extremely young age, when the Qur’an itself is teaching him that ability to manage her wealth is a condition for marriage.